RafaelAPB/SoKSPBlockchainInterop/README.md

 ## data

+The `data` folder on GitHub is a comprehensive resource for those interested in blockchain security and cross-chain transactions.
+It houses two pivotal data files:

+1. **all_bridge_hacks.csv**: This file chronicles significant security breaches across various blockchain bridges.
+It details the date and monetary impact of each incident, serving as an invaluable asset for analyzing trends and understanding the extent of such security issues in the blockchain realm.

+2. **list_classified_papers.csv**: Aimed at academics and researchers, this file compiles a list of scholarly articles focused on cross-chain transactions.
+These papers are sorted by title, publication year, interoperability mode, and their application in private blockchain environments.
+This compilation is an essential tool for those researching the evolving field of blockchain interoperability and privacy.

+These files are instrumental for professionals, researchers, and enthusiasts in the blockchain security domain, offering a blend of practical data and academic insights to foster a deeper understanding of blockchain vulnerabilities and advancements.

 ## figures
 <div style="border: 1px solid #ccc; padding: 10px; background-color: #f9f9f9; border-radius: 5px; color: #333;">
   <p style="margin: 0; color: #007bff;">